Symbol symbol already uniquely defined

 This error (or warning) occurs in the following situations:

 - You’ve declared two or more common variables with the same name and non-unique paths.

 - Two or more identifiers are not unique within a single scope.

 - Two fields exist with same name under two different unnamed records in the same scope.
 (Warning level 3)

 - Your project has prototype-only references in Visual Studio and you're not compiling with the -qrelaxed:allowdup option.
-See Compile page, Project Designer (traditional Synergy) for more information.
+See Compile page of Visual Studio project properties (traditional Synergy) for more information.